AlgoLab/PIntron-scripts/cutfiller/README.md

+## Goals

+To process the files that have been output by PIntron, so that the result can be visualized by pintronweb.

+There are two steps:
+1. to process the introns and the alignments, producing a list of all exons detected. *cutfiller* is the program for this phase.
+2. to process the exons, producing the gene structure, *cutassemble* is the program for this phase.

+## cutfiller

-cutfiller is a Python script which reconstructs gene putative exons from alignments of RNA-seq data on a genome.
+This script reconstructs gene putative exons from alignments of RNA-seq data on a genome.

-Input data
+### Input data

-- file out-after-intron-agree.txt of the alignments produced by PIntron (option -a or --alignment-file; default: none)
+- file ```out-after-intron-agree.txt``` of the alignments produced by PIntron (option -a or --alignment-file; default: none)
-- file predicted-introns.txt of the introns produced by PIntron (option -p or --pintron-output; default: none)
+- file ```predicted-introns.txt``` of the introns produced by PIntron (option -p or --pintron-output; default: none)
 - maximum accepted intron length.
 Introns exceeding this value will be discarded (option -l or --max-intron-length; default: 15000)

 As an alternative to the above files, cutfiller can take in input a SAM file containing the RNA-seq alignments (option -s or --samfile; default: none)

-Output data:

-In standard output, for each one of the putative exons, cutfiller produces a record of the following three tab-separated fields:
-		the exon start on the genome (input of PIntron) the exon end on the genome (input of PIntron) a flag indicating that the exon is complete (flag=0), is uncomplete on the left (flag=1) or is uncomplete on the right (flag=2)

-Log information is produced in standard error.

 Each alignment in the input file out-after-intron-agree.txt is represented in the following format:

 	><header>